Redefining Stability

 - Most edge-cases have been fixed for the API

-updates and Engineering progress outside the app (e.g. database version
+security updates and Engineering progress outside the app (e.g. database

 Overstable

-- So "rock solid" that no one wants to touch it -- it has "hairs" on it in the
+- So “rock solid” that no one wants to touch it – it has “hairs” on it

-form of bugfixes and all edge-cases have been handled in code.
+in the form of bugfixes and all edge-cases have been handled in

 - Code is reviewed / updated only when absolutely necessary to prevent